-The University seeks to ensure that students have appropriate insurance coverage while abroad.
-The UT System has instructed all campuses to ensure that students participating in approved study abroad programs "have appropriate health insurance coverage" for the dates of their UT Austin approved study abroad period and are registered with International SOS.
+The UT System has instructed all campuses to ensure that students participating in approved study abroad programs have appropriate international accident and sickness insurance coverage for the dates of their UT Austin-approved study abroad period and are registered with International SOS.
 All students covered by the UT Austin Student Travel Policy for International Locations (STPIL) are required to participate in the International Insurance Coverage Program (aka Overseas Insurance).

 The Overseas Insurance policy applies to a broad range of students, including all students: